Infineon/mtb-example-psoc4-msclp-capsense-lp-proximity/README.md

    <img src="images/device-configurator.png" alt="Figure 14"/>

-   Save th7e changes and close the window.
+   Save the changes and close the window.

 4. Launch the CAPSENSE&trade; Configurator tool.